ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - can use Netty backend as well(play 2.9), play 3 uses Pekko
 - generally async
     - Play WS(webservice) - client HTTP lib, a wrapper that uses diff backend like Netty and AsyncHttpClient
+        - built on https://github.com/AsyncHttpClient/async-http-client , which is built on Netty
     - AkkaHTTP is non-blocking
 - precompile routes file is converted to scala code, then it's compiled and macwire can dep inj there
 - `Thread.sleep(1000)` will block thread, to delay in play we can invoke scheduler to delay scheduling future